jonnew/cyclops/resources/beta-kit-getting-started-guide.md

     ![Power switch installation](switch-install-steps.jpg)

   - Pull the paper backing off the panels.
   - Press the  power switch into position on the back panel.
-The orientation does not matter.
+Orient the switch so that the 'on' symbol (―) is toward the middle of the panel and the 'off' symbol (○) is toward the outside.
+This will make the panel easier to mount on the enclosure.
 Hold the close to hole you are pushing the switch into as the panel material is pretty thin and could break if it is bent too much.
   - The switch will snap into place.

 1. Install the heatsink on the PCB